Akshar106/EduPilot-A-Multi-Agent-Source-Grounded-Educational-AI-System-for-Adaptive-and-Cross-Domain-Learning/README.md

 ### Evaluation Dashboard

-The built-in Evaluation tab shows live results across all test cases — 100% pass rate, 100% intent accuracy, 100% domain accuracy, and 91% average answer quality on the initial smoke test.
-The full 50-query suite can be run from this tab or via `python3 run_eval.py`.
+The built-in Evaluation tab shows live results across all 10 test cases — 100% intent accuracy, 100% domain accuracy, retrieval hit rate 0.49, mean quality 0.84, and citation accuracy 1.00 with the primary model (Llama-3.3-70B).
+The suite can be run from this tab or via `python3 run_eval.py`.

 ![Evaluation Dashboard](screenshots/09_evaluation_dashboard.png)